rob-metalinkage/django-rdf-io/README.md

  curl -i -H "Content-Type: text/plain" -X POST --data-binary @skos.skwrl http://localhost:8080/marmotta/reasoner/program/skos.skwrl
 ### Operations

-RDF-IO is triggered automatically when saving an object once an ObjectMapping is defined for that object type.
+If auto_publish is set in an Object Mapping then the RDF-IO mapping is triggered automatically when saving an object once an ObjectMapping is defined for that object type.

 A bulk load to the RDF store can be achieved with /rdf_io/sync_remote/{model}(,{model})*